osgi/osgi.enroute.site/_appnotes/resolving.md

 So far the ideal process of happy resolves and satisfied bundles has been described.
 It is now necessary to leave this rosy world and descent to the world of failed resolves.
 Unfortunately, the provided diagnostic information when a resolve fails is quite low.

 When a resolve fails it returns a cause but more often than not this is not the real cause.
 This is not some shortcoming from the current resolver but a fundamental logical problem.
 The simplest form of a resolution is if you have for example 3 numbers 1,4,8.
-You need to find the sum 10 using only addition and subtraction.
+You need to find the numbers that sum to 10 using only addition and subtraction.
 If you try out all the combination then you find that no combination works.
 A failure report could be that -3 is not available because the last tried permutation was 1+4+8.
 Clearly, before that permutation many other numbers were missing as well, the missing -3 just happened to be the last one ...

 That said, there are a number of scenarios where the resolver does give a hint where the problem is.